 Living in the Balance of Grace & Faith

 Salvation is not dependent on grace alone.
-If it were, everyone would be saved and going to heaven, for God’s grace is the same toward everyone (Titus 2:11).
-He has already brought the gift of salvation to everyone through Jesus.
-It is by faith that a person receives what was done 2,000 years ago.
+If it were, everyone would be saved and going to heaven, because God’s grace is the same toward everyone.

 God has already done His part; it is now up to you to receive the truth by faith and make it a reality in your life.
 Amen!